fvanroie/ESP-to-RS232/README.md

 ## Introduction

-This is an ESP to RS232 adapter that can communicate with a serial device using the RS232 protocol.
+This is an ESP to RS232 adapter that can communicate with a RS232 serial device using the MQTT protocol.
 The functionality depends on the software running on the ESP-12 module.
 Most firmware, like Tasmota, ESPeasy and ESPurna include a software serial bride mode.

 ## Goal